 public void SetBlocker(string elementName)If you want, you can remove blocker manually.

-public void RemoveBlocker()Info: The "disableOtherViewsOnFadeIn" option on UIView uses these functions.
+public void RemoveBlocker()Info: The "disableOtherViewsOnFadeIn" option on UIView uses these functions — fade-in blocks every other page (

 /// <param name="exceptPages">Pages to ignore.</param>